-The EPSRC and MRC Centre for Doctoral Training in Systems Approaches to Biomedical Science is an innovative open collaboration between the University of Oxford and 16 partner industrial organisations, working together to develop novel computational, mathematical and physical techniques to solve biomedical research problems.
+The EPSRC and MRC Centre for Doctoral Training in Systems Approaches to Biomedical Science is an innovative open collaboration between the University of Oxford and 22 partner industrial organisations, working together to develop novel computational and mathematical techniques to solve biomedical research problems.

 This four-year programme of research and training has strong industrial links, with each student having both academic and industrial supervision.

-The programme enables students from a wide range of quantitative scientific backgrounds to focus on areas of research which include the design and testing of new chemical and biological entities, modelling biological systems, and robust analysis of complex datasets.
-Such cross-disciplinary work introduces students to cutting edge organic chemistry, chemoinformatics, chemical and synthetic biology, biophysics, advanced computational simulation, bioinformatics, data mining, statistical analysis, physical and structural study of biomolecules, and mathematical modelling.
+The programme enables students from a wide range of quantitative scientific backgrounds to focus on biomedical research problems.
+This cross-disciplinary work introduces students to cutting edgesoftware engineering, chemoinformatics, computational simulation, bioinformatics, data mining, statistical analysis, physical and structural study of biomolecules, and mathematical modelling.

-The CDT's industrial partners are currently AstraZeneca, Diamond Light Source, e-Therapeutics, Evotec, GE Healthcare, GlaxoSmithKline, Hoffmann La Roche, InhibOx, Lilly UK, MedImmune, Moffitt Cancer Center, Novartis, Pfizer, Structural Genomics Consortium, Sharp and UCB.
+The CDT's industrial partners are currently AstraZeneca, Bruker, Diamond Light Source, DNA Worldwide, e-Therapeutics, Evotec, GE Healthcare, GlaxoSmithKline, Hoffmann La Roche, Lhasa, LifeArc, Lilly UK, MedImmune, Moffitt Cancer Center, Novartis, Novo Nordisk, OMass, Oxford Drug Design (formerly InhibOx), Pfizer, Structural Genomics Consortium, Sharp and UCB.